Service to Suncook

 B&M Suncook Locals, 12/20/26

-The Winter 1926 FTSB shows that a pair of local trains was assigned from Concord to Suncook and from Suncook to Concord on a daily except Sunday basis, a continuation of the manner of service that existed prior to independent for some years.
+The Summer 1926 and Winter 1926-27 FTSB's both show that a pair of local trains was assigned from Concord to Suncook and from Suncook to Concord on a daily except Sunday basis, a continuation of the frequency and manner of service that existed prior to independent operations for some years.
 This minimal service also correlated with the frequency of SV mixed trains.
 Running south after Train 812 departed Concord, the turn arrived in Suncook to switch customers in the village and to leave cars for Suncook Valley Train 1.
-Facilities served at Suncook included the Suncook freight house, the three large Suncook Mills complexes-the China, Pembroke, and Webster cotton mills, Fowler Brothers’ grain mill, Fred Saltmarsh’s coal and wood yard, E. Baker & Co.’s coal pocket, and a wood flour manufacturer (operated under a succession of names,) located just north of the Suncook freight house.
-The B&M's Suncook agent was also responsible for two additional, important customers: Bailey's Lumber Co. and the C. A. Bailey granite quarry, despite the fact that the Suncook Valley RR was responsible for the actual switching duties.

 Three times weekly, freight service was supplied to Hooksett, and we know the train at least occasionally crossed the Hooksett covered bridges from the note in the Symbol Book regarding running back to Concord via the main.
 At Hooksett, the Suncook local would have served the Dundee Mill, where crash, a coarse cloth used for toweling and coats, was woven until about 1928, as well as Head's brickyard and the PSNH hydro facility (formerly Manchester Traction, Light, and Power Co.,) the latter leasing a portion of the shared Cotton Track along with Dundee.
-This turn was the sole freight service to the Hooksett depot and freight house, as no other local freights were scheduled to run between Concord and Manchester.
+The Mount Saint Mary's convent also received carloads of coal, but it is not known if these were delivered to the old house track or the siding near the depot initially.
+While two additional (symbol) freight round trips were scheduled between Concord and Boston, it is unlikely that these offered freight service at the Hooksett depot and freight house.
+The local freight that was assigned to work the mainline was only scheduled as far north as Manchester during 1926.

 After returning to Concord at around 9:45 AM, the Suncook local then made a trip part way up the Claremont Branch to serve the quarries on Rattlesnake Hill near West Concord, also known as Garrison on the B&M.